solana-labs/solana/docs/src/terminology.md

 A persistent file addressed by [public key](terminology.md#public-key) and with [lamports](terminology.md#lamport) tracking its lifetime.

+## active set

+The list of validators that can be considered for the next epoch’s leader schedule

 ## app

 A front-end application that interacts with a Solana cluster.